SaifAqqad/AHK_MicMute/README.md

 ## Install using the updater script
    Download the [updater](https://github.com/SaifAqqad/AHK_MicMute/releases/latest/download/updater.exe) and run it.
   ###### The updater might falsely trigger windows defender as any portable unsigned executable does.
+## Use standalone executable
+   You can [download MicMute](https://github.com/SaifAqqad/AHK_MicMute/releases/latest/download/MicMute.exe) and use it standalone; however, the installation methods above will allow you to update more easily and will take care of creating shortcuts, uninstallation.. etc.

 ## Usage

 On the first run, you'll be asked to set up a profile: